Our story

 Prototypes go into the hands of the people who will use them.
 Feedback shapes the next iteration.

-Failures, successes, and lessons learned get documented and shared.
+Failures, successes, and lessons get documented and shared.
 The whole field benefits when we stop reinventing wheels.

 All donations are tax-deductible to the extent allowed by law.

-If you care about access, independence, and building tools that actually help people, you're in the right place.
+Early days.
+Building the board.
+Launching first programs.
+Proving the model works.
+If you care about access, independence, and tools that actually help — you're in the right place.